6 Types of Foods You Should Avoid on a Cruise

 Eat well when you’re cruisin.

-foods to avoid on a cruise
+Foods on a cruise ship

-This article may have featured some affiliate links that are independently selected by our editors.
-We may earn affiliate revenue and commission when you buy something here.
-Affiliate Disclosure
+Recommended links here are independently selected by our editors.
+We may earn a commission when you buy something through them.

-Don't overdo it on the spice.
+Don't overdo it on the spice

 Cruise ships offer a plethora of culinary options, including Michelin-starred restaurants.
 They also feature local fare.
 However, there are certain foods to avoid.
 Here are some ideas for avoiding these foods while on a cruise.